TritonVM/triton-vm/specification/src/processor-table.md

 1. 1.
 If the current instruction is `split`, then the logarithmic derivative for the Lookup Argument with the U32 Table accumulates `st0` and `st1` in the next row and `ci` in the current row with respect to challenges 🥜, 🌰, and 🥑, and indeterminate 🧷.
     1. If the current instruction is `lt`, `and`, `xor`, or `pow`, then the logarithmic derivative for the Lookup Argument with the U32 Table accumulates `st0`, `st1`, and `ci` in the current row and `st0` in the next row with respect to challenges 🥜, 🌰, 🥑, and 🥕, and indeterminate 🧷.
     1. If the current instruction is `log_2_floor`, then the logarithmic derivative for the Lookup Argument with the U32 Table accumulates `st0` and `ci` in the current row and `st0` in the next row with respect to challenges 🥜, 🥑, and 🥕, and indeterminate 🧷.
-    1. If the current instruction is `div`, then the logarithmic derivative for the Lookup Argument with the U32 Table accumulates both
+    1. If the current instruction is `div_mod`, then the logarithmic derivative for the Lookup Argument with the U32 Table accumulates both
         1. `st0` in the next row and `st1` in the current row as well as the constants `opcode(lt)` and `1` with respect to challenges 🥜, 🌰, 🥑, and 🥕, and indeterminate 🧷.
         1. `st0` in the current row and `st1` in the next row as well as `opcode(split)` with respect to challenges 🥜, 🌰, and 🥑, and indeterminate 🧷.
     1. If the current instruction is `pop_count`, then the logarithmic derivative for the Lookup Argument with the U32 Table accumulates `st0` and `ci` in the current row and `st0` in the next row with respect to challenges 🥜, 🥑, and 🥕, and indeterminate 🧷.